- 1-Year Lower-Price Guarantee

 In the beginning, before aerospace aluminum and space-age carbon fiber, bicycles were made of steel.
 But that didn't mean they weren't strong or light.
 And the same goes for bike racks.
-So instead of seeking out expensive exotic materials to carry your bikes, load ‘em on the super-strong and super-light Saris Axis Steel Hitch Mount Bike Rack.
-Tipping the scales at only 16 lbs, the Saris Axis Steel can muscle multiple bikes weighing up to 35 lbs each.
+So instead of seeking out expensive exotic materials to carry your bikes, load ‘em on the super-strong and super-light Saris Bones Hitch Mount Bike Rack.
+Tipping the scales at only 16 lbs, the Saris Bones Steel can muscle multiple bikes weighing up to 35 lbs each.

-Mounting to both 1.25" and 2" standard hitch receivers, your Saris Axis 2 bike carrier works with just about any vehicle with a hitch.
+Mounting to both 1.25" and 2" standard hitch receivers, your Saris Bones 2 bike carrier works with just about any vehicle with a hitch.
 The carrier tilts away from your tailgate for quick and easy cargo-area access, and the arms fold flat when not in use.
-And, thanks to the rugged steel frame and made-in-the-USA construction, Saris backs your Axis Steel Hitch Mount Bike with a Lifetime Warranty.
+And, thanks to the rugged steel frame and made-in-the-USA construction, Saris backs your Bones Hitch Mount Bike Rack with a Lifetime Warranty.

 Reviewed by Mike K (CHAPEL HILL, NC) — Sep 24, 2014 5:18 AM

 The rack works great!
 Easy to set up and install.
 The rack has a good tight attaching bolt that does a good job of reducing rack wobble.
 The plastic straps for securing the bikes to the rack appear to be adequate, but a prudent bike owner would want to add some bungee cords to be sure the bikes stay on the rack.

 Reviewed by Robert P (MONONGAHELA, PA) Reviewed for a 2014 Kia Soul — Aug 12, 2014 8:40 PM